 A manifesto should be all about uniting people for an active cause.
 Using words like ‘you’ for the audience and ‘we’ as the brand establishes a personal connection with people.
 Once you’ve made that connection, you can influence people with your tone of voice and emphasize the important aspects of your brand and values.
 This will be the foundation for your brand.

 Everyone loves a good origin story.
 Like Superman, crash landing on Earth after his home planet is destroyed, just to fight for peace and justice.
 We’re not saying your origin story has to be out of this world, but the point is that people enjoy learning how you got to where you are today.

 What made you or your team want to create this brand?
 How did you end up there?
 It might sound like a simple, almost pointless step, but people will want to find ways they can relate to your company.
 Tie in your brand manifesto with what brought you to that point, and it’ll make for a more resounding, authentic voice.

 If you try looking at examples of other brands and their identities and how they present themselves, then it’s easy to get swept in wanting to mimic these successful brands.

 DON’T YOU DARE!

 Sorry, that was aggressive.
-What we mean to say is, your brand should only be you and not a copy of someone else’s.
+What we mean to say is, your brand should only be YOU and not a copy of someone else’s.
 Consumers these days are smart and can sense when a brand is just saying a message to try and get more sales.
-Your beliefs need to be backed up with consistent actions.
+Your beliefs must be backed up with consistent actions.